-- Offering hope and supporting consumers and carers to develop a recovery-oriented perspective. - Supporting consumers and carers to develop important life skills. - Supporting consumers and carers to move beyond being a patient or carer to develop a personal sense of empowerment. - Empathising with consumers and carers from a position of experience10.
+- Supporting consumers and carers to move beyond being a patient or carer to develop a personal sense of empowerment. - Empathising with consumers and carers from a position of experience10.

-A key recommendation from the National Mental Health Commission national review of mental health programmes and services was the development of the mental health peer workforce to work together with consumers, families, support people, and multi-disciplinary teams to provide proactive and personcentred services and support11.
+A key recommendation from the National Mental Health Commission national review of mental health programmes and services was the development of the mental health peer workforce to work together with consumers, families, support people, and multi-disciplinary teams to provide proactive and person-centred services and support11.